upendrak/dc_2018_noble/Logging_onto_Cloud.rst

 |atmo-7|

-- Naviagate to "SHOW ALL tab and Search for "DC_Genomics"; click the "DC_Genomics_Noble_2018" image.
+- Naviagate to "Show All tab and Search for "DC_Genomics"; click the "DC_Genomics_Noble_2018" image.

 |atmo-8|

 - Name your virtual machine something simple such as "workshop" or leave it as default which is the image name and select the following"

-* Provider: "CyVerse Cloud - Marana" or "DC_Genomics_Noble"
+	-	Provider: "CyVerse Cloud - Marana" or "DC_Genomics_Noble"

-* Instance size: "medium3 (CPU: 4, Mem: 32GB, Disk: 240GB)"
+	- 	Instance size: "medium3 (CPU: 4, Mem: 32GB, Disk: 240GB)"

 	- 	Leave rest of the fields as default.

 |atmo-9|

 - Wait for it to become active

 - It will now be booting up!
 This will take 2-5 minutes.
 Just wait!
-Don't reload or do anything.One the virtual machine is ready, the "Status" column will turn green and described as "Active".
+Don't reload or do anything.One the virtual machine is ready, the "Status" column will turn green and described as "Active" (see below)

 |atmo-10|